 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Bread baking is a trend (ahem) rising in kitchens everywhere so if you’ve attempted baking during the last few years, you aren’t alone.
-Approximately 30% of people reported trying out baking skills during the height of the shutdown.
-So, as a pet parent, of course, you might be curious if your dog can partake in this bread-baking delight.
-Here’s a look at the pros and cons of bread for dogs and a recipe to try making your own bread at home.
+Bread baking is a trend (ahem) rising in kitchens everywhere, so if you’ve attempted making a loaf from scratch during the last few years, you aren’t alone.
+Approximately 30 percent of people reported trying out baking skills during the height of the shutdown — and once you’ve tasted fresh homemade bread, it’s hard to go back to the old stuff.
+If your pup’s been salivating by the oven while you embrace your new hobby, you might be wondering whether or not there’s any harm in sharing a slice.
+Here’s a look at the pros and cons of bread for dogs, plus a recipe to try making your own dog-safe bread at home.

 Yep — Dogs can eat bread, but this carb-heavy treat should be shared in moderation and only after you’ve checked the ingredients first.
 While feeding your pup plain white bread as an occasional treat is perfectly safe, that doesn’t mean it’s healthy.
 Bread is low in fat and high in carbs and offers few nutritional benefits.
 Carbohydrates — broken down by the body into sugar — turn into fat if unused, which isn’t ideal for keeping extra pounds off your pup.
 Depending on the type of bread, it can provide some light dietary benefits.
 Whole-grain wheat, sourdough, and rye offer additional nutritional benefits for dogs and make great alternatives to white bread.